hansroh/skitai/README.rst

 CORS (Cross Origin Resource Sharing) and Preflight
 -----------------------------------------------------

-For allowing CORS, you should 2 things:
+For allowing CORS, you should do 2 things:

 - set app.aloow_origin
 - allow OPTIONS methods for routing